 Adding a French Image Transfer

-Before applying the image transfer I sealed the top of the piece with Clear Matte Protective sealer, and lightly sanded.
-The image transfer is actually left over from another project.
+Before applying the image transfer, I like to seal the top of the painted media console first with a clear sealer.
+This image transfer is actually left over from another project.
 The great thing about these image transfers is that you can use a portion and save the rest for something else, which is exactly what happened here.
 I first used this particular image on the Image Transfer on Painted Toy Box.
-In that project, I only used a portion of the transfer itself and was able to use the rest for this project.
-The toy box post includes a video tutorial as well if you’d like to check that out.
+In that project, I only used a section of the transfer itself and was able to use the rest for this project.

-With the remainder of the image transfer, I trimmed the portion that I plan to use and set it aside.
+With the rest of the image transfer, I trimmed the part that I plan to use and set it aside.
 I then measured and marked with chalk where the center of the media console is.
-Chalk is always the easiest choice for me because it easily wipes right off when done.
+You can’t go wrong with chalk because it wipes right off when done.

 After the image was thoroughly transferred to the media console I added another coat of clear sealer, lightly sanded again and sealed again.